 - Breakfast, lunch, dinner and plenty of snacks

 - Core/foam rolling guided sessions

 - Evening Discussion / Classroom Sessions on topics such as: Nutrition and meal prep, Race-day Schedule, Bike-fit, Mechanics (with session hosted by professional mechanic), Body Maintenance, Social Media / Sponsorship, Sports Psychology and Mental Health

-As a professional cyclocross racer who’s been racing for over a decade (despite only being 22!), Ellen brings a unique perspective to this camp.
+As a professional cyclocross racer who’s been racing for over a decade (despite only being 23!), Ellen brings a unique perspective to this camp.
 Having raced all disciplines of cycling over the course of 16 years, she understands the unique challenges and beauties of being a competitive female athlete—and she wants to see more young women succeeding in the sport.
 Ellen is the 4x national cyclocross champion, 2x Pan-American Champion, World Cup Overall Winner and World Championship silver medalist.
-This season, she took second at Nationals just behind Katie Compton.
+This season, she took third at Nationals.

 At the camp, Molly will be helping run the show, making sure everyone gets from place to place on time and is having fun.
 She’ll also be talking nutrition and other training tips, helping out with coaching, taking photos and leading a few yoga sessions to make sure we’re all staying nice and stretched!